Teles1/docker-rtorrent-rutorrent/README.md

 > ⚠️ Container has to be restarted to propagate changes

-### Increase Docker timeout to allow rTorrent to shutdown gracefully

-After issuing a shutdown command, Docker waits 10 seconds for the container to exit before it is killed.
-If you are a seeding many torrents, rTorrent may be unable to gracefully close within that time period.
-As a result, rTorrent is closed forcefully and the lockfile isn't removed.
-This stale lockfile will prevent rTorrent from restarting until the lockfile is removed manually.

-The timeout period can be extended by either adding the parameter `-t XX` to the docker command or `stop_grace_period: XXs` in docker-compose.yml, where `XX` is the number of seconds to wait for a graceful shutdown.

 ## Upgrade

 To upgrade, pull the newer image and launch the container: